-The APEC "Low-Carbon Town (LCT)" refers to towns in the APEC region that have a clear target of CO_2 emissions reduction and comprehensive measures to achieve it for sustainable development.
+The APEC "Low-Carbon Town (LCT)" refers to towns in the APEC region that have a clear target of CO2 emissions reduction and comprehensive measures to achieve it for sustainable development.
 In this report, a town is defined as part of a city, while a city stands for any size of cities ranging from a small city to a big city and a greater city area.
 As per this report, a district is considered part of a town.
 A town also means a village as a village is deemed as a smaller agricultural/fishing/resort town/area.
 There are two types of low carbon town development, namely, greenfield development and brownfield development.
 In the case of greenfield development, it will make sense to make a low carbon development plan covering a whole city.
-In the case of brownfield development, will normally proceed on a step by step basis, for example, from one district to another, or from one part of city to another.
-To summarize, the APEC LCT means towns, cities and villages which seek to become low carbon with a quantitative CO_2 emissions reduction target and a concrete low carbon developing plan irrespective of its size, characteristics and type of development.
+In the case of brownfield development, it is not practical to make a whole existing city low carbon at one time.
+Instead, a low carbon development will normally proceed on a step by step basis, for example, from one district to another or from one part of city to another.

+To summarize, the APEC LCT means towns, cities and villages which seek to become low carbon with a quantitative CO2 emissions reduction target and a concrete low carbon developing plan irrespective of its size, characteristics and type of development.